Alternative Fueled Vehicle (AFV) - Major #8078

 4 units

-Basic electrical theory and operation of the automotive electrical components and systems.
+Students will be introduced to basic electrical theory and operation of the automotive electrical components and systems.
 Testing, diagnosing, and repairing electrical components and systems including automotive computer controls using necessary equipment.
 Designed to accompany work experience in the trade.
 (A, CSU)

 Engine Performance